 Sharon's clients include fund managers, funds, investors of all types and in particular institutional or high net worth individuals, family offices, joint venture partners, asset managers, real estate developers and entrepreneurs, operators and business angels.

-She set up two wind farm funds for long standing client.
+- Established two wind farm funds for long standing client.
 The structures included a limited partnership in which a variety of investors invested into a feeder fund in the form of an English Limited Liability Partnership and a Scottish Limited Partnership as the carried interest vehicle.
 Sharon advised on the fund set up, the associated financial services promotions issues and related ancilliary documents.

-She worked for an established client on a further capital investment and refinancing of a Student Accommodation Fund, with a fund value of £450 million.
+- Advised an established client on a further capital investment and refinancing of a Student Accommodation Fund, with a fund value of £450 million.

-She gave advice on the formation of an English LLP to act as the fund management vehicle for a high frequency trading fund, and through which a number of managers and key employees would hold an equity interest.
+- Advised on the formation of an English LLP to act as the fund management vehicle for a high frequency trading fund, and through which a number of managers and key employees would hold an equity interest.

-She advised a client on the set up of a £150 million real estate fund using BVI and Jersey companies for investing in residential real estate in Knightsbridge, Chelsea, Mayfair and Belgravia.
+- Advised a client on the set up of a £150 million real estate fund using BVI and Jersey companies for investing in residential real estate in Knightsbridge, Chelsea, Mayfair and Belgravia.

-Sharon worked on the formation of a Benelux real estate fund, involving the acquisition of over 30 sites in two jurisdictions and establishing 14 new entities.
+- Advised on the formation of a Benelux real estate fund, involving the acquisition of over 30 sites in two jurisdictions and establishing 14 new entities.
 Three different loan facilities were issued to the fund, raising debt of over €160 million and equity commitments from a variety of investors (including a number of pension funds) of approximately €130 million.